In this article, you will learn how to optimize tasks based on Onfleet's powerful route optimization tool.

 Always arrive on time: Routes are created which strictly adhere to a task's Complete After and Complete Before times.
-Tasks which cannot be added to a route without violating times will not be included in the returned route solution.
+Tasks that cannot be added to a route without violating times will not be included in the returned route solution.
 You will need to re-optimize or assign these tasks to a driver manually.
 Note that there may be other solutions with shorter drive time, but this mode strictly adheres to the delivery window limitations.

 Balance driving time and arrival times: Routes are created balancing the other two options.
 This mode doesn't necessarily return the route with the shortest drive time and does not guarantee that every task completes without violations in your delivery window, but both factors were taken into consideration in the optimization.

 Minimize drive time: Routes are created which minimize the total number of miles driven by your workers.
 This will reduce the overall cost to complete the route, however, it allows for violations in your Complete Before and Complete After windows.

 When you are finished configuring your optimization options, click.

 If there are no errors, the routes will be optimized across your selected drivers.
 This might take some time, depending on the number of tasks you are optimizing.

 Once the optimization has been completed you will be able to view a summary of the route that includes: